 Islamophobia, with its discrimination and stigma, may be a source of stress that can negatively affect health (Samari, 2016).
-In fact, several studies have found a relation between Islamophobia and increased levels of stress (Haque et al., 2019; Samari et al., 2018).
+In fact, several studies have found a relation between Islamophobia and increased levels of stress (Haque, Tubbs, Kahumoku-Fessler, & Brown, 2019; Samari, Alcalá, & Sharif, 2018).
 This exposure to stress is particularly problematic for pregnant Muslim women who, in addition, are more easily identified as Muslims.
 Intrauterine exposure to stress has been linked to worse health outcomes at birth such as birth weight and complications.
-This, in turn, may be a source of disparities in socio-economic outcomes later in life (in adulthood).
+This, in turn, may be a source of disparities in socio-economic outcomes later on in life (in adulthood).

-3. Data and variable definitions
+3 Data and variable definitions

-3.1.
-Main sources
+3.1 Main sources

-Regarding birth records in Catalonia, we use administrative data provided by the National Institute of Statistics (INE) from 2015 to 2018.
+Regarding birth records in Catalonia, we use administrative data provided by the National Institute of Statistics 6 (INE) from 2015 to 2018.
 In this data set the unit of observation is a live birth.
 We construct our sample according to the mother's province of residence; that is, we consider all entries that report that a mother's province of residence is one of the four provinces in Catalonia.

-For every unit of observation, we have information on weight (in grams), month and year of birth, gender, whether the delivery was by c-section, complications during delivery and gestational length (in weeks).
-With this information, we construct our outcomes of interest: birth weight (in grams), an indicator of low birth weight (LBW) that takes the value of one for weight below 2500 g, an indicator of pre-term delivery when the gestational length is less than 37 weeks, an indicator variable for complications during delivery, an indicator of the sex of the newborn (1 for females and zero otherwise), and an indicator of deliveries through a c-section.
-We also have information regarding the mother of the child: her country of birth, municipality and province of residence, age, and level of education.
+For every unit of observation, we have information on weight (in grams), month and year of birth, gender, whether the delivery was by C-section, complications during delivery and gestational length (in weeks).
+With this information, we construct our outcomes of interest: birth weight (in grams), an indicator of low birth weight (LBW) that takes the value of one for weight below 2,500 grams, an indicator of pre-term delivery when the gestational length is less than 37 weeks, an indicator variable for complications during delivery, an indicator of the sex of the newborn (1 for females and zero otherwise), and an indicator of deliveries through a c-section.
+We also have information regarding the mother of the child: her country of birth, municipality and province of residence, age, and level of education 7.
 Unfortunately, the administrative records do not have any information regarding mothers' risky behaviours, such as alcohol consumption, smoking or prenatal health care use.

 To identify the trimester of pregnancy in which mothers were exposed to the attacks, and therefore, the in-utero exposure to stress, we use gestational age (in weeks).
 This measure is estimated (by healthcare professionals) as the period between the first date of the last menstrual cycle (which is also considered the conception date) and the date of birth.
 In this way, the accuracy of the gestational age is crucial for our estimates of trimester of exposure.
-However, we are not concerned about the reliability of this variable, as Spain uses international guidelines to estimate the conception date.
-Thus, we use the reported gestational age and the date of birth to
+However, we are not concerned about the reliability of this variable, as Spain uses international guidelines to estimate the conception date 8.
+Thus, we use the reported gestational age and the date of birth to calculate the estimated conception date and, then, the trimester of gestation relative to the date of the attacks.
+Following Álvarez-Aranda, Chirkova, and Romero (2020), the first trimester is calculated from the estimated conception date until

-&lt;sup>6 INE, www.ine.es
+6INE, www.ine.es

-&lt;sup>7 Mothers' level of education is only available for some years.
+$^{^7\}mathrm{Mothers'}$ level of education is only available for some years.
 In fact, for more than 50% of the observations the value is missing.

-&lt;sup>8 In addition, in Spain all pregnant women have free access to prenatal care and to professional care during childbirth.
+8In addition, in Spain all pregnant women have free access to prenatal care and to professional care during childbirth.
 For the years of analysis, 99.38% of all births took place in hospitals.